 Longer grass creates more shade for the soil underneath, trapping moisture and helping your lawn stay lush for longer.
 Less time mowing the lawn means more time to enjoy the sunshine!

-Switching the hose for a bucket and sponge will help you keep your car looking shiny while protecting your water pressure when demand is high.
+Switch the hose for a bucket to keep your car clean while protecting your water pressure when demand is high.

-Make sure your plants keep cool and get enough water by keeping them in the shade on hot days and watering them with a watering can in the evening.
+Keep your plants cool and watered by moving them into the shade on hot days.
+Then water them with a watering can in the evening.

-Watering your plants at dusk or dawn when it’s cooler outside will help you lose less water to evaporation – meaning happier plants, and less time spent watering.
+Watering your plants at dusk or dawn when it’s cooler outside will help you lose less water to evaporation.
+This means happier plants and less time spent watering.

-New water butts are almost unrecognisable from the old green plastic bins.
+New water butts are very different from the old green plastic bins.
 From oak barrels to terracotta pots, there’s something for everyone.
 And it’ll save you money off your water bill.